ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. retval: PSA_ERROR_INVALID_HANDLE:
         ``key`` is not a valid key identifier.
     .. retval: PSA_ERROR_NOT_PERMITTED
-        ``key`` does not permit the requested usage.
+        ``key`` does not permit the requested usage or algorithm.
     .. retval:: PSA_ERROR_NOT_SUPPORTED
         The implementation does not support using ``key`` with the cryptographic operation associated with ``alg`` and ``usage``.
+    .. retval:: PSA_ERROR_INSUFFICIENT_MEMORY
+    .. retval:: PSA_ERROR_COMMUNICATION_FAILURE
+    .. retval:: PSA_ERROR_CORRUPTION_DETECTED
+    .. retval:: PSA_ERROR_STORAGE_FAILURE
+    .. retval:: PSA_ERROR_DATA_CORRUPT
+    .. retval:: PSA_ERROR_DATA_INVALID
+    .. retval:: PSA_ERROR_BAD_STATE
+        The library requires initializing by a call to `psa_crypto_init()`.

-    Returns success only if this key object exists, is the correct type for the the operation associated with the algorithm and usage, with the required permission, and this implementation supports this key type for this operation.
+    Returns success only if this key object exists, is compatible with the operation associated with the algorithm and usage, has the required permission, and this implementation supports this key type for this operation.

     This function does not attempt to perform the operation, so does not use any resources in the cryptographic engine.

-    The ``alg`` must be a fully specified algorithm, and not a wildcard.
+    ``alg`` must be a fully specified algorithm, and not a wildcard.

-    The ``usage`` must be a valid role within a cryptographic algorithm.
+    ``usage`` must be a valid role within a cryptographic algorithm.
-    It must not be a non-cryptographic key usage flag such as `PSA_KEY_USAGE_COPY` or `PSA_KEY_USAGE_EXPORT`.
+    It must not be a non-cryptographic key usage flag, such as `PSA_KEY_USAGE_COPY` or `PSA_KEY_USAGE_EXPORT`.

-    When checking a public key for use with an operation where the public key is provided as a buffer, the function returns ``PSA_SUCCESS`` if the operation supports this type of key in this role.
-    In these cases, the function does not check the key's usage flags, as all public keys can be exported.
-    This applies to, for example, using the key as the public key in a key agreement.
+    Note that for the key pair or public key of a valid type in a key agreement function, this function returns :code:`PSA_SUCCESS` for the usage `PSA_KEY_USAGE_DERIVE_PUBLIC`, regardless of the key's policy.
+    This is because the corresponding API functions take a key buffer as input, not a key object, and the key data can extracted by calling `psa_export_public_key()`, which does not require any usage flag.